-- With your right hand, grab the lower part of your shin, right above your foot and bring your right leg behind your body.
+- With your right hand, grab the lower part of your shin, right above your foot and bring your right leg up toward your bottom.

 - Repeat on the left side.

-- Lie on your back, with your knees bent and feet flat on the floor.
+- On the floor, lie on your back with your feet flat on the ground and knees bent.

 - Bring one knee off the floor and toward your chest.